 Be sure to check the interest rates on credit cards to make sure eliminating the debt is doable.
 CreditCards.com has a great online calculator that will answer the question of how long it will take to pay off a debt with minimum payments.
 Many credit companies already include this information on your bill, so look at it closely.

-For those who have already fallen into a credit crisis, there are vast resources on the internet to provide assistance with getting your credit card debt under control: use them.
+For those who have already fallen into a credit crisis, there are vast resources on the internet to assist with getting your credit card debt under control: use them.

 7. The Effect of Poor Credit on Homeowners Insurance

-Many homeowners are unaware of how many home-related needs are affected by a poor credit report.
-Homeowners insurance is just one of them.
+Many homeowners are unaware of how many home-related needs are affected by a weak credit report.
+Homeowners’ insurance is just one of them.